 [Skip to Content]

-Mistake during Pride of Britain Awards auction of Jack’s Rolf Harris artwork
+Mistake during Pride of Britain Awards auction of Jack’s backstage artwork

-Mistake during Pride of Britain Awards auction of Jack’s Rolf Harris artwork
+Mistake during Pride of Britain Awards auction of Jack’s backstage artwork

-As you may have seen on or read recently, Jack’s artwork of Rolf Harris was auctioned at the Pride of Britain Awards on Monday 29 October 2012.
+As you may have seen on or read recently, Jack’s backstage artwork was auctioned at the Pride of Britain Awards on Monday 29 October 2012.
 It had been reported by both ourselves, the media and on the televised show itself that this artwork was sold for £15,000.

 Unfortunately during the auction itself, a mistake was made.
 We have spoken to the Daily Mirror who confirmed: